Second microlocalization and Fredholm theory for the three-body problem: Microlocal preliminaries

-where $b$ is now written in the new coordinates.
-In particular, one could now understand $b$ via the standard theory.
-On the other hand, the remainder $R_{\mathrm{b}}$ is required to satisfies, as a kernel
+where $b_{\psi}$ is the representation of $\tilde{b}_{\psi}$ in the new coordinates.
+In particular, this allows one to understand $B_{\psi}$ via the standard theory.
+Meanwhile, the remainder term $R_{\psi}$ is a smooth kernel which satisfies